What to Expect When Taking Viagra for the First Time

 |---|---|---|

-- Take 30–60 minutes before sexual activity — plan to allow at least 1 hour
+- Take sildenafil 30–60 minutes before sexual activity — plan for at least 1 hour on your first use to allow comfortable time

-- Take on an empty stomach or after a light meal — a large, high-fat meal delays and reduces absorption
+- Take on an empty stomach or after a light snack — this is the single most important practical tip.
+A large, high-fat meal can delay absorption by up to an hour and significantly reduce peak effectiveness

-- Never take more than one tablet in any 24-hour period
+- Never take more than one tablet in 24 hours

-- Avoid grapefruit juice — it affects the metabolism of sildenafil
+- Avoid grapefruit juice — it interferes with the enzyme that metabolises sildenafil and can unpredictably increase blood levels

-After taking sildenafil, it is absorbed through the gut into the bloodstream and reaches peak blood concentration within 60–120 minutes.
-At this point, when sexually stimulated, the PDE5 inhibition allows smooth muscle relaxation in penile blood vessels, increasing blood flow and enabling an erection.
+After swallowing the tablet, sildenafil is absorbed through the gut into the bloodstream.
+It reaches peak blood concentration within 60–120 minutes.
+During this window, when you are sexually stimulated, the PDE5 enzyme in your penile blood vessels is blocked, allowing blood flow to increase and making erection significantly easier.

 Common First-Time Side Effects